jpdery/moobile-core-doc/Source/Classes/Control/ActivityIndicator.md

 ### start() {#start}

 Starts this activity indicator animation.
-This method adds the `activity` CSS class to the element upon starting.
+This method adds the `active` CSS class to the element upon starting.

 #### Returns: